Snowflake-Labs/sfquickstarts/site/sfguides/src/machine_learning_with_apache_airflow_and_snowpark/machine_learning_with_apache_airflow_and_snowpark.md

 Task `create_snowflake_objects`:
 Our first task creates Snowflake objects (databases, schemas, stages, etc.) prior to running any tasks, since we are assuming you are starting with a fresh trial account.
 This is implemented using the new setup/teardown task feature, and has a corresponding clean up task at the end of the DAG.
-This means that no matter what, temp tables used for this project will be deleted after usage to prevent unnecessary consumption, mimicking how you might use them in a production setting!
+This means that no matter what, temp tables used for this project will be deleted after usage to prevent unnecessary consumption, mimicking how you might use them in a production setting.
 It also adds a handy dotted line to link the two tasks in the Airflow UI, which you can see in the above screenshot.

 The DAG then runs the `enter` task group, which includes 3 tasks to set up a Weaviate database, and create a Snowpark model registry if none exists already:

 ![header](assets/machine_learning_with_apache_airflow_and_snowpark_4_enter_task_group.png)

 Task `download_weaviate_backup`:
-In order to speed up the demo process the data has already been ingested into Weaviate and vectorized.
+In order to speed up the demo process, the data has already been ingested into Weaviate and vectorized.
 The data was then backed up and stored in the cloud for easy restore.
-This task will download the backup.zip and make it available in a docker mounted filesystem for the restore_weaviate task.
+This task will download the backup .zip and make it available in a docker mounted filesystem for the restore_weaviate task.

 Task `restore_weaviate`:
-This task exists only to speedup the demo in subsequent runs.
+This task exists to speedup the demo in subsequent runs.
 By restoring prefetched embeddings to Weaviate the later tasks will skip embeddings and only make calls to OpenAI for data it hasn't yet embedded.

 Task `check_model_registry`:
 This task checks if a Snowpark model registry exists in the specified database and schema.
 If not, it creates one and returns a dictionary containing the database and schema information.